cheerfulstoic/triage/README.md

+**IMPORTANT NOTE**: This library's API and documentation is very fleshed out.
+But much of this library is a work-in-progress conceptually.
+Please consider everything as potentially open to change!

 # Triage

 A lightweight Elixir library for enhanced handling of **results** (`{:ok, _}` / `:ok` / `{:error, _}` / `:error`) with context wrapping, logging, and user message generation.